General Quantum Bernoulli Factory: Framework Analysis and Experiments: acknowledgments

 \section{acknowledgments}

-We gratefully appreciate the kindly support from China Great wall Technology in Changsha.
-We also appreciate the helpful discussion with other members of QUANTA team.
-J. W. acknowledges the support from National Natural Science Foundation of China under Grants No. 61632021.
-P. X. acknowledges the support from National Natural Science Foundation of China under Grants No. 11621091 and 11690031.
-X. Q. acknowledges the support from National Natural Science Foundation of China under Grants No. 11804389.
+We appreciate the helpful discussion with other members of QUANTA team.
+J. W. acknowledges the support from National Natural Science Foundation of China under Grants No. 62061136011 and 61632021.
+X. S. acknowledges the support from National Natural Science Foundation of China under Grant No. 61832003 and Strategic Priority Research Program of Chinese Academy of Sciences Grant No. XDB28000000.
+G. T. acknowledges the support from National Natural Science Foundation of China under Grant No. 61801459.
+J. Z. acknowledges the support from National Natural Science Foundation of China under Grant No. 61872334.

 \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}} {S\Roman{table}} [1]{[S#1]} [1]{S#1}